verge-io/docs/docs/product-guide/vm-recipes.md

     **Note Text:** (optional) user help text displayed directly under the input field **On Change:** allows for hiding/showing other questions when this field is changed.
 (Example code is shown in this field when creating a new question.)

-1. Access the VM Creation Interface
+Republish??

+## Simulate a VM Recipe
+You can simulate a VM Recipe to test out the user input form and create the answer files? but doesnt actually create the VM??

+When you are finished with modifications/anytime you make mods, republish to make the changes available? what exactly does republish do? are your changes not available even locally until it is republished?

+## Using a VM Recipe (from the VergeOS UI)

-From the Main Dashboard, click Machines on the left menu.
+1. From the **Main Dashboard, navigate to Machines-> Virtual Machines -> New**.
-Click Virtual Machines on the left menu.
-Click New on the left menu.

-2. Select a VM Recipe
+2. **Select a VM Recipe**
 From the Catalog list at the top left, select the desired catalog containing VM recipes.
 In the Selections Available area on the right, choose the appropriate VM recipe.
 Click Next at the bottom of the screen.

-3. Configure the New VM
+3. **Configure the New VM**

 Fill out the required fields.
-These may vary depending on the recipe, but typically include:
+Fields will vary depending on the recipe, but typically include:

-VM Name
+* VM Name
-Number of CPU cores
+* Number of CPU cores
-RAM allocation
+* RAM allocation
-Storage allocation
+* Storage allocation

-Answer any custom questions defined in the recipe.
-These might include:
+??others, network config custom??

+Custom questions may include:

-Network configurations
+* Network configurations
-Application-specific settings
+* Application-specific settings
-OS customization options
+* OS customization options

-4. Review and Create
+4. **Review and Create**

 Review all the entered information to ensure accuracy.
 Click Submit at the bottom of the page to create the new VM.